nsnarender5511/cpp-site/crules-website/docs/documentation-map.md

 ---
-version: 1.0.0
+version: v1.0.0
-last_updated: 2023-03-29
+last_updated: 2023-03-31
-applies_to: crules (version 1.0.0)
+applies_to: cursor++ v1.0.0+
 ---

 # Documentation Map

 ## Overview
-This map provides a visual guide to the crules documentation structure to help you find relevant information quickly.
+This map provides a visual guide to the cursor++ documentation structure to help you find relevant information quickly.

 ## Documentation Structure
 ```mermaid